sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 #### (2) Loading data.

 **Data**.
-The code assumes that the user has saved in the file `OMIC_DATA.rda` the objects that contain the phenotypic information, clinical covariates, and omic information.
+The code assumes that the user has saved in the file `OMIC_DATA.rda` the objects that contain the phenotypic information, clinical covariates, and omic data.
 The code assumes that the file `OMIC_DATA.rda` contain the following objects:

  •	`XF`: an incidence matrix with clinical covariates.